 Congratulations!
 You have found one of the many Anu Partanens out there in the world (mainly in Finland).

 I am the Anu Partanen who has been a journalist based in New York City for more than a decade.
-I am the author of the book The Nordic Theory of Everything, published by HarperCollins.
+I am the author of The Nordic Theory of Everything, published by HarperCollins.
 The book debunks some of the most common myths about Nordic societies and discusses what America might be able to borrow from aspects of Nordic success in the twenty-first century, in order to help restore the American dream.
 In recent years I have also written for The New York Times and The Atlantic.
 In 2009 I worked at Fortune Magazine as a visiting reporter through the Innovation Journalism Fellowship at Stanford University.

 I am a U.S. citizen, but I am originally from Finland, and I write all sorts of articles for all sorts of magazines and newspapers in both Finnish and English.
 I've covered education, politics, technology, culture, and the arts, and have written for Finnish magazines about everything from the latest developments in neuroscience to the effects of Hurricane Sandy to domestic abuse.
 I've interviewed Andre Agassi, Jonathan Franzen, James Ellroy, Zadie Smith, and numerous Hollywood celebrities (I admit I particularly loved Willem Dafoe).